avdpunks/avdpunks.github.io/_posts/_draft/2024-01-01-AVDxRemoteFX USB redirection.markdown

 With new features like Adaptive Graphics, RemoteFX Multi-Touch, RemoteFX Media Redirection, and RemoteFX for WAN the RDP Protocol and experience improved massivley.

 With Windows Server 2012, and subsequent releases including RemoteFX in Windows 10, RemoteFX was designed with more default features that made it simpler and easier to use.
+What remains are the settings you can enable or disable.

 ## RemoteFX Configuration ##
 ## Enable RemoteFX on your AVD session hosts or Windows 365 Cloud PC ##